javo0101/introGIS/sections/5attrib.md

 ![The Attribute Table](images/attrib1.png)

 You may notice that, unlike in an Excel spreadsheet, you can't edit the contents of the attributes table.
 This is because QGIS opens Layers in read-mode only, to avoid accidental edition of the data.
-Later in this guide we will learn how to toggle `Edit mode` on to make modifications to the table, such as editing an attribute value or adding a new field.
+Later in this guide we will learn how to toggle `Edit mode` on to make modifications to the table, such as editing an attribute value, adding a new field or deleting features we don't need.

 [<<< Previous](4layerpr.md)  | [Next >>>](6layer2.md)